 Two hundred and eighty five (285) client-owned dogs were enrolled in the study and evaluated for field safety.
 GALLIPRANT-treated dogs ranging in age from 2 to 16.75 years and weighing between 4.1 and 59.6 kgs (9 - 131 lbs) with radiographic and clinical signs of osteoarthritis were enrolled in a placebo-controlled, masked field study.
 Dogs had a 7-day washout from NSAID or other current OA therapy.
 Two hundred and sixty two (262) of the 285 dogs were included in the effectiveness evaluation.
-Dogs were assessed for improvements in pain and function by the owners using the Canine Brief Pain Inventory (CBPI) scoring system.7 A statistically significant difference in the proportion of treatment successes in the GALLIPRANT group (G3/131 or 48.1%) was observed compared to the vehicle control group (41/131 or 31.3%).
-GALLIPRANT demonstrated statistically of the field study demonstrate that GALLIPRANT, administered at 2 mg/kg (0.9 mg/pound) once daily for 28 days, was effective for the control of pain and inflammation associated with osteoarthritis.
+Dogs were assessed for improvements in pain and function by the owners using the Canine Brief Pain Inventory (CBPI) scoring system.
+A statistically significant difference in the proportion of treatment successes in the GALLIPRANT group (63/131 or 48.1%) was observed compared to the vehicle control group (41/131 or 31.3%).
+GALLIPRANT demonstrated statistically significant differences in owner assessed pain and function.
+The results of the field study demonstrate that GALLIPRANT, administered at 2 mg/kg (0.9 mg/pound) once daily for 28 days, was effective for the control of pain and inflammation associated with osteoarthritis.